FAQs

 This processing centre of the brain is an entirely different processing centre to the language/logical areas of the brain.
 It processes data as feelings, imagery, sensation and symbols.

-Here we can make suggestions that can interrupt regularly running programming that is no longer working for you and install concepts of the new.
+Here we can make suggestions that can interrupt regularly running programming that is no longer working for you.

 Hypnosis is experiential, not logical.
 As such, there's no need to try to figure it out, or try to make sense of what happens during and/or after the experience.
-The more you can settle in and allow your imagination the time to ignite, the better the reverberating effects.
+The more you can settle in and allow, the better the reverberating effects.

 What if I fall asleep?